Last Updated on June 13, 2023

 If the soldier had twenty years of service, he would receive the higher of the regular retirement rate or his disability retirement rate.

 Retirement pay from the Army is taxable.

 From the time my husband was medically retired until we received his first retirement paycheck was about six weeks.
 Also, remember that his final active duty paycheck will likely be delayed to double-check for any inaccuracies before paying him.

 Retired soldiers and their families are still entitled to TRICARE benefits, including dental insurance.

-If the soldier chooses TRICARE standard, there are no monthly or annual premiums, but you are subject to co-pays and deductibles.
+If the soldier chooses TRICARE Select, there are no monthly or annual premiums, but you are subject to co-pays and deductibles.

 Those in Group A pay a smaller deductible.
 It is also possible to be grandfathered into a lower rate if you are a survivor or medically retired.